 There’s a strong argument for getting your basic nutrition from whole foods rather than taking a fistful of supplements each day.

-One reason for this is because whole foods contain blends of vitamins and minerals that enhance their potency.
-Single nutrient supplements like vitamin D, vitamin C, iron, and the like are less powerful without their “helper” nutrients.
+One reason for this is that whole foods contain blends of vitamins and minerals that enhance their potency.
+Single nutrient supplements like vitamin C, iron, and the like are less powerful without their “helper” nutrients.

 For example, you’ve probably heard that the yellow Indian spice turmeric is an antioxidant.
 It’s excellent for reducing inflammation, boosting brain health, and soothing arthritis.